 Rupert is the first Chairman of Rouse.

-Rupert has recently taken on the position of Chairman of Rouse having been Chief Executive since late 1999.
+Rupert became Chairman of Rouse having been Chief Executive since late 1999.

 He joined Rouse in January 1991, a few months after the firm was established.
 He had previously worked as a barrister, before joining the Trade Marks Department of The Wellcome Foundation Limited (now part of GlaxoSmithKline): it was there that he gained his first taste of intellectual property work in the international arena.